Understand Your Sleep Better & Learn Tips for Better Quality Sleep

 What are we working for anyway?

+Sleep is a key part of your personal development that benefits all aspects of your life.
 We all know (although we try to ignore it) that a lack of sleep affects us.
 If we are working/playing long hours on the drive for success, well that lack of sleep is going to work against you in the end.
 On the simplest level, a lack of sleep means your cognitive function and decision-making is impaired.
-You think you are working hard and getting more done, where, in reality, research shows the exponential downturn of brain efficiency at processing, memory-making and decision making.
+You think you are working hard and getting more done, where, in reality, research shows the exponential downturn of the brain's efficiency in processing, memory-making and decision making.
 In short, you will make more mistakes and take a long time to do it ending up in a vicious circle of needing to work longer to get the job done properly and being irritable with those around you along the way.

 The truth is...we think it's normal to feel like death getting up in the morning...it doesn't have to be...